 Differentiation between degrees of cognitive impairment: The average ETAM score for mild cognitive impairment was 23.2 points (95% confidence interval (CI) [22.2, 24.2]), for mild dementia, it was 18.4 points (95% CI [17.5, 19.3]), and for moderate dementia, it was 12.9 points (95% CI [11.9, 14.0]).
 The ETAM score thus differentiates well between these three groups of people.

-Discriminant validity: There were no or only moderate correlations between the ETAM and the dimensions of health-related quality of life (EuroQol five dimensions questionnaire, EQ-5D, The EuroQol Group 1990), with values ranging from .01 (anxiety/depression) to -.23 (self-care).
-In addition, the correlation between the ETAM and the “social behavior” subscale of the NOSGER (Nurses’ Observation Scale for Geriatric Patients, Spiegel et al. 1991) was r = -.11.
+Discriminant validity: There were no or only moderate correlations between the ETAM and the dimensions of health-related quality of life (EQ-5D; The EuroQol Group, 1990), with values ranging from .01 (anxiety/depression) to -.23 (self-care).
+In addition, the correlation between the ETAM and the “social behavior” subscale of the NOSGER (Spiegel et al. 1991) was r = -.11.
 These results supported the discriminant validity of ETAM.

-The convergent validity with the criterion “level of care” resulted from the average increase in everyday practical impairments, a significant decrease in the ETAM value, and an increase in the level of care required (see Table 4 in Book et al., 2018).
+The convergent validity with the criterion “level of care” resulted from the average increase in everyday practical impairments and a significant decrease in the ETAM value, while the level of care required increases (see Table 4 in Book et al., 2018).

 Book, S., Luttenberger, K., Stemmler, M., Meyer, S., & Graessel, E. (2018).
 The Erlangen test of activities of daily living in persons with mild dementia or mild cognitive impairment (ETAM)–an extended validation.
 BMC Psychiatry, 18, 1-12.